SIGN IN / UP

 apt update

-Now let's install Docker itself.
+Now we will install Docker itself.

 apt-get install docker-ce docker-ce-cli containerd.io

-Checking Docker version:
+We check the Docker version:

 docker --version